ReactiveX/RxJava/docs/What's-different-in-2.0.md

 ## doOnCancel/doOnDispose/unsubscribeOn

 In 1.x, the `doOnUnsubscribe` was always executed on a terminal event because 1.x' `SafeSubscriber` called `unsubscribe` on itself.
-This was practically unnecessary and the Reactive-Streams specification states that when a terminal event arrives at a `Subscriber`, the upstream `Subscription` should be considered cancelled and thus calling `cancel()` is a no-op.
+This was practically unnecessary and the Reactive Streams specification states that when a terminal event arrives at a `Subscriber`, the upstream `Subscription` should be considered cancelled and thus calling `cancel()` is a no-op.

 For the same reason, `unsubscribeOn` is not called on the regular termination path but only when there is an actual `cancel` (or `dispose`) call on the chain.